 But today, the scene inside the house was as chaotic as the outside weather.
 Manik was up on his toes, panicking around the house to hurriedly pack water bottle, basic necessities, towel, hand wash, etc. in a small duffel bag.
-His mother, Sunayna, gave him thermos bottle and said, “Didn’t I tell both of you to pack things, beforehand.
+His mother, Sunayna, gave him a thermos bottle and said, “Didn’t I tell both of you to pack things beforehand.
 But who listens to parents these days?”

 “Ma, please!”
 Manik rolled his eyes at the lecture which was to now follow for days.
 He took the thermos and zipped the bag.

 “What please!”Sunayna chided him, “She is in her ninth month.
 We knew, the delivery could happen any day.
 But nah, both of you are lost in your own world.”

 Nandini giggled at that taunt, as she slowly walked in the living room.
 She had never said it in words but she always enjoyed it thoroughly when Ma and Papa were taking Manik’s class.
 His face was a sight to behold before his parents.
 Manik glared at her with a dirtiest angry look on his face.
 She was definitely not scared but pretended to agree to behave herself.

 “I wish, papa and I could come!”
 Sunayna said, giving the mask to Nandini.
 Nandini wore her mask while Manik curled his arm around his mother’s shoulder, “You know that you can’t.
 You are diabetic and hypertensive.
 Papa has just recovered from stroke.
 Both of you are at high risk of covid.
 Moreover, the doctors are not allowing more people.”